-Mr Brain, 38, who has a wife and five-year-old daughter, has admitted to church officials that he "enjoyed sexual favours" from as many as 20 of his female followers.
-He is now receiving counselling at a "safe house" provided by the Sheffield church hierarchy.
+In a meeting with church officials, Mr Brain, who has a wife and child, admitted that he "enjoyed sexual favours" from as many as 20 of his female followers.
+The church is now providing him with counselling.

-The Rev Paddy Mallon, a former colleague, said: "Many members have left the Sheffield area because they were so traumatised by the whole situation.
+Former colleague, Rev Paddy Mallon, said: "Many members have left the Sheffield area because they were so traumatised by the whole situation.
 As many as 150 are now receiving counselling elsewhere as far as I know.